Cheng-Lin-Li/SegCaps/README.md

 # Capsules for Object Segmentation (SegCaps)
 ### by [Rodney LaLonde](https://rodneylalonde.wixsite.com/personal) and [Ulas Bagci](http://www.cs.ucf.edu/~bagci/)
 ### Modified by [Cheng-Lin Li](https://cheng-lin-li.github.io/about/)
-### Objectives: Improve this model for Object Segmentation on different dataset (COCO) with multi-class classification tasks.
+### Objectives: Build up a pipeline for Object Segmentation experiments on SegCaps with not only 3D CT images (LUNA 16) but also 2D color images (MS COCO 2017).

-## This repo is the clone implementation of SegCaps from official site with modification.
+## This repo is the clone the implementation of SegCaps from official site with restructure and enhancements.

 The original paper for SegCaps can be found at https://arxiv.org/abs/1804.04241.
-The original source code can be found at https://github.com/lalonderodney/SegCaps A project page for this work can be found at https://rodneylalonde.wixsite.com/personal/research-blog/capsules-for-object-segmentation.
+The original source code can be found at https://github.com/lalonderodney/SegCaps Author's project page for this work can be found at https://rodneylalonde.wixsite.com/personal/research-blog/capsules-for-object-segmentation.

-## TODO List:
-  1. Execute programs on LUNA 16 dataset.
-Done.
-Jun 11 1-1.
-Porting program from python 2.7 to 3.6 (Jun 11)
-    1-2.
-Execute manipulation function.
-(Jun 11)
-    1-2.
-Execute test function on one image without pre-trained weight(Jun 11) 1-3.
-Execute train function on 3 images.
-(Jun 12) 1-4.
-Execute test function on trained model (Jun 12) 1-5.
-Display original image and result mask image.
-(Jun 12) 1-6.
-Identify input image mask format.
-  2. Find right dataset for person/cat/dog segmentation.
-Candidate dataset is MS COCO.
-Done.
-6/12 COCO 2017 2-1.
-Identify COCO stuff 2017 as target dataset.
-    2-2.
-Download annotation files for COCO 2017.
-  3. Test existing program on color images.
-    3-1.
-Generate single class mask on COCO masked image data.(Jun 13) 3-2.
-Convert the image mask format to background=0, objects=1.
-    3-3.
-Feed the color images with single class mask to model.
-  4. Modify program for color images.
-  5. Modify existing program on multi-classification tasks.
-  6. Integrate model with webcam.
-  7. Pipeline up:
-    7-1.
-Modify code to support experiments.
-      7-1-1.
-Models persistent by version with configuration and dataset.
-      7-1-2.
-Notebook folder build up to store experiment results.
-    7-2.
-Test pipeline

 ## Getting Started Guide

+The program was modified to support python 3.6 on Ubuntu 18.04 and Windows 10.

-### Install Required Packages on Ubuntu / Windows
+### 1. Install Required Packages on Ubuntu / Windows
 This repo of code is written for Keras using the TensorFlow backend.
 You may need to adjust requirements.txt file according to your environment (CPU only or GPU for tensorflow installation).

-Please install all required packages before using this code.
+Please install all required packages before using programs.

 ```bash